ravn/cv/README.md

 * Automated an SGML to Oracle data publication workflow by using XML-data and the latest XSLT-tools, and optimized bulk data loading with SQLLDR, JDBC and Perl DBI.

-### Unixsnedkeren Freelance Consultant 1999 - 2000 (2 years)

-Freelance consultant in Perl, XML, XSLT, FreeBSD, Linux and Java.

-### Student programmer, various locations 1992 - 1999 (8 years)
+### Student programmer 1992 - 1999

 Unix system administrator at IMADA, MIP, Amrose and Center for ProteomAnalyse at Odense University.

-* Built expertise in centralizing and automating system administration of heterogeneous systems, including Solaris, Irix, Linux, Windows, NeXT, Sony News, and FreeBSD.
+* Centralizing and automating system administration of heterogeneous systems, including Solaris, Irix, Linux, Windows, NeXT, Sony News, and FreeBSD.

 ## Education

-Syddansk Universitet / University of Southern Denmark Master's degree, Computer Science · (1987 - 2000)
+University of Southern Denmark:
+* Master in Computer Science - 2000